zhaohappy/cheap/README_en.md

 ### Principle

 cheap thinks about the design from the perspective of how to better transfer data (especially complex data structures) between js and wasm.
 We know that the current wasm and js can only transfer number type data to each other.
-More complex data structures often require serialization and deserialization, which greatly affects the performance of the program.
+The complex data structures often require serialize and deserialize, which greatly affects the performance of the program.
 It can be an important reason why wasm has not become popular yet on the web platform.

 In order to solve this problem, cheap introduced the concept of ```struct``` into typescript.
 The concept of ```struct``` is consistent with the concept of ```struct``` in C. It represents the layout of a data structure in a memory.
-In this way, the memory can be operated according to the layout in wasm and js respectively, and data can be transferred between the two parties with the starting position of the memory, that is pointer, thus avoiding the overhead of serialization and deserialization of data.
+In this way, the memory can be operated according to the layout in wasm and js respectively, and data can be transferred between the two parties with the starting position of the memory, that is pointer, thus avoiding the overhead to serialize and deserialize for data.

-With ```struct```, we can not only transfer data efficiently between wasm and js, but also think that multi-threaded programming in js currently faces the problem of being unable to share data.
+With ```struct```, we can not only transfer data efficiently between wasm and js, but also think that multi-thread programming in js currently faces the problem of being unable to share data.
 If our ```struct``` is in SharedArrayBuffer, let all workers use the same SharedArrayBuffer instance can enable all workers to share data, and different workers can efficiently transfer data by passing pointers.

 The overall idea is summarized as follows:

-1. Implement a global memory allocator Allocator, which can allocate memory of a given size and return the starting address, and can reclaim the allocated memory.
-This global memory is in ```Webassembly.Memory``` and is called ```Heap```.
+1. Implement a global memory allocator named Allocator, which can allocate memory of a given size and return the starting address, and can reclaim the allocated memory.
+This global memory is in ```WebAssembly.Memory``` and is called ```Heap```.
 2. All wasm modules are compiled using the dynamic link library mode.
-When allocating internal memory, use the Allocator implemented in (1) to allocate.
-The memory including the data segment also needs to be dynamically imported after being allocated through the Allocator in (1).
-The emscripten tool has a fixed Configure to enable this compilation.
+When wasm allocating internal memory, use the Allocator implemented in (1) to allocate.
+The data segment of wasm also needs to be dynamically imported after being allocated through the Allocator in (1).
+The emscripten tool has a configuration to enable this compilation.
 3. Use the typescript transformer api to write a plugin to compile pointer accesses into function calls during compilation in typescript code.
-4. When creating a worker, pass the global Heap of the current thread to the created worker, and initialize the relevant configuration (the ```Heap``` in this case must be on top of SharedArrayBuffer) to obtain a multi-threaded data sharing environment.
+4. When creating a worker, pass the global Heap of the current thread to the created worker, and initialize the relevant configuration (the ```Heap``` in this case must be on the SharedArrayBuffer) to obtain a multi-thread data sharing environment.
 This requires Allocator to be thread-safe.
 The allocation of memory by each thread is responsible for the Allocator of the respective thread.
 They all allocate on the same memory.

-In this way, all the memory of wasm is in the ```Heap```, and the memory allocated by each js worker is in the ```Heap```, so that data sharing can be realized everywhere.
+In this way, all the memory of wasm is in the ```Heap```, and the memory allocate by each js worker is in the ```Heap```, so that data sharing can be realized everywhere.
 It is shared between wasm and wasm, and between worker and worker. also between javascript and wasm.

 ### API